ruslanpa/currency_finance_ua/README.md

     # Get rate of exchange by current date
     # rate: 'min' or 'max'
     # bid_ask: 'bid' or 'ask' spread
-    # return organization which are satisfied for all options
+    # return organizations which are satisfied for all options
     $ CurrencyFinanceUA.rate_of_exchange('USD', { rate: 'min', bid_ask: 'ask' })